magento/merchdocs/src/configuration/customers/requisition-lists.md

 ---

 The feature allows a customer to create multiple lists of frequently-purchased items and use those lists for order placement.
-This feature is available for both logged-in users and guests.
+It is available for both logged-in users and guests.

 Customer can have multiple lists that focus on products from different vendors, buyers, teams, campaigns, or anything else that streamlines common workflows.